ykangaf/easy_py_scripts/README.md

 Simple scripts by me

 ## mv_ext.py
+Moves/copys/prints files with some suffix in a directory recursively to somewhere else.

 Under construction.

-Moves/copys/prints files with some suffix in a directory recursively to somewhere else

-now supports copying.
+TODO:
+Handle exceptions more carefully.

 ### Usage